-Believe it or not, dogs can suffer from allergies as well as cause them–in fact, allergies are all too common among canines.
-They can’t be cured, but they can be treated, both with medication and by protecting your dog, as much as possible, from whatever’s making him sick.
+Believe it or not, dogs can suffer from allergies as well as cause them.
+In fact, allergies are all too common among canines.

 Atopic dermatitis is genetic.
-An affected dog inherits a tendency to develop skin problems from pollens, grasses and trees, dust mites, or mold spores.
+An affected dog inherits a tendency to develop skin problems, generally from pollen, grasses and trees, dust mites, or mold spores.

-It usually begins with a seasonal reaction to pollen when the dog is young, and progresses until the dog is allergic to many different substances year-round.
-Skin irritation usually shows up around the eyes and mouth, armpits, stomach, and anal area.
+It usually begins with a seasonal reaction to pollen when the dog is young and progresses until the dog is allergic to many different substances year-round.
+Skin irritation tends to appear around the eyes, mouth, armpits, stomach, and anal area.
 Ear infections are also common.

-Your vet can run a skin or blood test to see what’s causing the problem, although these aren’t always totally accurate and medication can interfere with the results.
-(Your dog shouldn’t have prednisone for a month before the test, or antihistamines for 10 days before.)
+Your vet can run a skin or blood test to see what’s causing the problem, although these aren’t always totally accurate, and medication can interfere with the results.
+Your dog shouldn’t have prednisone for a month before the test, or antihistamines for ten days before.

-Your vet may give your dog steroids for short-term relief from the itching, and immunotherapy (allergy shots) to lesson your dog’s sensitivity to allergens long-term.
+The vet may give your dog steroids for short-term relief from the itching and immunotherapy — allergy shots — to lesson your dog’s sensitivity to allergens long-term.

-An allergy to blood-sucking fleas–or rather, to their saliva–is the single most common skin disease in dogs.
-In allergic dogs, a flea bite can cause extreme itching, red bumps, and inflamed skin that lasts for days.
+An allergy to blood-sucking fleas — or rather, to their saliva — is the single most common skin condition in dogs.
+In allergic dogs, a flea bite can cause severe itching, red bumps, and inflamed skin that lasts for days.
 The more an allergic dog is bitten, the worse the allergy gets.

 Steroids and antihistamines can make your dog less itchy, but the only real treatment is tight flea control in the house and yard, as well as on the dog.
-Luckily, the newer generation of flea control products is very effective.
+Luckily, there are many options for flea prevention.

 A visit to the vet is in order if you spot these allergy warning signs:

 - Recurring skin or ear infections